OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 These containers provide a complete linux-style OS with a kernel and minimal `bash` command line environment.
 This is accessed via terminal window in the StackBlitz web app.
 So you can run a web server (and more), you also get `nodejs` and a custom `npm` clone design for speed and security.
 I hear that more POSIX conformance is being considered too.

-Finally, for more complex web development needs, vitejs is included.
-While in this developer environment, ESM modules could be used explicitly, Vite useful import features such as node_modules module resolution.
+Finally, for more complex web development needs, `vitejs` is included.
+While in the StackBlitz developer environment, ESM modules could be used explicitly, Vite adds useful import features such as node_modules module resolution.

 This is no mean feat and has to be seen to be believed.
 I don't know how much has been implemented from scratch or is a port like the embedded ARM ports of Linux.
 But the Browser context is distinct from even embedded platforms.